mixterj/c4l16_ld_python/README.md

 1) Clone the GitHub project

+2) Install the rdflib python library, if not already installed

+   pip install rdflib

+3) Install the rdflib-jsonld library, if not already installed

+   pip install rdflib-jsonld

-2) Run the setup.py installation to include the Python dependencies
+4) Run setup.py to declare install dependencies and create the parsegraph package

     python setup.py install

-3) Run the script using these parameters.
+5) Run the parsegraph script using its default parameters for the URI to request and the predicates to select.

     parsegraph

-4) You can override the default settings by inlcuding these parameters
+6) You can override the default settings by including these parameters

     parsegraph -u <URI to be loaded and parsed> -p <predicates to query for>

-5) The acceptable predicates are
+The acceptable predicates are

     name - Name of the URI resource description - Description of the URI resource